datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    $ datalad get books/progit.pdf

+.. findoutmore:: What about creating RIA stores and cloning from RIA stores with different protocols

+   Consider setting up and populating a RIA store on a server via the ``file`` protocol, but cloning a dataset from that store to a local computer via ``SSH`` protocol.
+Will this be a problem for file content retrieval?
+   No, in all standard situations, DataLad will adapt to this.
+Upon cloning the dataset with a different protocol than it was created under, enabling the special remote will initially fail, but DataLad will adaptively try out other protocols to enable the ora-remote and retrieve file contents.

 Just as expected, the subdataset is not pre-installed.
 DataLad cleverly handles subdataset installations from RIA stores in the background, though.
 Instead of specifying a ``ria+`` URL, the location of the subdataset in the RIA store is